katanallama/projectile-simulation-suite/README.md

 ## Build with Nix/Maven

-This project utilizes a Nix flake to build the project and provide a development shell with the build dependencies, `jdt-language-server`, and `maven` using `direnv`.
+This project utilizes a Nix flake to build the project and provide a development shell with the build dependencies, `jdt-language-server`, and `maven` using `direnv`

 To build the project from the flake: